Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Additional Experimental Results

 For SINR and NODEO, we identified and fixed several substantial bugs in both codebases that prevented execution on datasets beyond those in the original papers.
 Pending paper acceptance, we will submit these fixes as pull requests to the respective repositories.

 IDIR, ccIDIR, and NODEO were executed using their default parameter configurations without modification.
+We conducted extensive hyperparameter tuning for these methods on the datasets not used in their original publications; however, this did not yield any substantial performance improvements.

-For SINR \cite{sideri2024sinr}, we revised the original stopping criterion (NJD $>$ 0.9\%) due to observed cases where NJD values initialized high and decreased during optimization.
-After testing iterations at 300, 500, and 1500, we standardized to 500 iterations as no significant improvements were observed at higher counts.
+For SINR \citep{sideri2024sinr}, we revised the original stopping criterion (NJD $>$ 0.9\%) due to observed cases where NJD values initialized high and decreased during optimization.
+After testing iterations at 300, 500, and 1500, we standardized to 500 iterations, as no significant improvements were observed at higher counts.
 Notably, SINR required additional cropping to landmark min-max coordinates on DIR-Lab to accommodate 48GB GPU memory constraints—the only method necessitating such adaptation.

-VoxelMorph \citep{balakrishnan2019voxelmorph} and TransMorph \citep{chen2022transmorph} were trained without segmentation-based weak supervision.
-We adjusted their train-test splits to use the last 49 pairs (versus the original 19) to enhance statistical robustness and maintain consistency with other experiments.
+VoxelMorph \citep{balakrishnan2019tmi} and TransMorph \citep{chen2022transmorph} were trained without weak supervision with segmentation labels.
+We adjusted their train--test splits to use the last 49 pairs (versus the original 19) to enhance statistical robustness and maintain consistency with other experiments.

-For pTV \citep{vishnevskiy2016isotropic} and CorrMLP \citep{meng2024correlation}, we directly reproduced the authors' reported values as these represent current state-of-the-art implementations for their respective datasets.
+For pTV \citep{vishnevskiy2016isotropic} and CorrMLP \citep{meng2024correlation}, we directly reproduced the authors' reported values, as these represent current state-of-the-art implementations for their respective datasets.